lilyholloway/lilyholloway.github.io/cv.md

 2019<br>
 **<a href="https://nzgivenwords.blogspot.com/2019/09/">Best Poem in Given Words National Poetry Day Competition</a>** (Translated into Spanish **<a href="https://libropalabrasprestadas.blogspot.com/2019/11/dia-nacional-de-la-poesia-nueva-zelanda.html">here</a>**)<br>
 Highly Commended in Divine Muses New Voices - Emerging Poets Competition<br>
-Shortlisted in the Monash International Undergraduate Prize for Creative Writing<br>
+Shortlisted in the Monash Undergraduate Prize for Creative Writing<br>
 <br>

 ---